KostasKoutrou/kostaskoutrou.github.io/_posts/cyber-range-as-code-intro.md

 The initial plan is to deploy the following:

-- [Proxmox](https://www.proxmox.com/en/): The whole infrastructure will be deploy on a physical server running Proxmox Virtual Environment (PVE) as a Type-1 Hypervisor.
+- [Proxmox](https://www.proxmox.com/en/): The whole infrastructure will be deployed on a physical server running Proxmox Virtual Environment (PVE) as a Type-1 Hypervisor.
 - packer
 - terraform
 - ansible